atticusg/Interchange/compgraph_cpp/README.md

   sources=["compgraph.cpp", "print.cpp"])
 ```
 This will successfully build the `compgraph_cpp` python module and
-we can use it in the exact same way as above.
+we can use it in the exact same way as above, except it doesn't install anything
+locally.